hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/CacheConfiguration.md

 ## Cache Configuration

-The following are the example configurations.
+Following are examples of cache configurations.

 **Declarative:**